codemedic/redstart/README.md

     migrate-to <MigrationID> OR "latest"
         Migrate the database file specified in --db-file to the specified MigrationID.
         If the db-file does not exist, it will be either copied from base-db-file, if specified, or a new one is created.
-If no migration table ($MigrationTable) exists, it will be created and populated with details of migrations found in migrations-dir.
+If no migration table (_Migration) exists, it will be created and populated with details of migrations found in migrations-dir.